-Blockchain smart contracts significantly reduce costs and increase the efficiency of your business, regardless of what area you work in.
+Blockchain smart contracts significantly reduce costs and increase your business’s efficiency, regardless of what area you work in.
 Let’s review the most trending spheres of use.

-Smart contracts can cover a full range of banking services and make it fully automated.
+Smart contracts can cover a full range of banking services and make them fully automated.
 You can enter into a loan agreement, open a deposit, transfer money based on the conditions prescribed by the program.
-To give you a live example, imagine that you get a car loan in a bank.
+To give you a live example, imagine that you get a car loan from a bank.
 In case you do not make a monthly payment, the car gets blocked.

 Blockchain has excellent prospects in the healthcare sector.
 To date, the problem of quick access to medical history still exists.
 However, the ability to instantly receive information is critical in urgent cases.
 Another issue is patient identification.
 Oddly enough, we have a rather large percentage of inappropriate treatment appointments due to mistaken identity.

 With smart contracts, it is simple to automate access to clinical records.
 The unauthorized entrance is impossible, thanks to a decentralized system of data storing.
 Blockchain technology establishes the direct link between the client’s identity and their medical data, which means that the risk of medical error tends to zero.

 Dentacoin is an excellent example of smart contract applications in healthcare.
 It brings together patients and doctors and facilitates the treatment worldwide.

 Blockchain helps execute any transaction without involving a third-party law office.
 You do not need to pay for notarization and spend time traveling elsewhere.
 A smart contract performs legal services and guarantees that each party complies with obligations.

 The law-related cases of using smart contract cover

 - decentralized self-ruling institutes

 Nottar.io shows one of the Ethereum smart contract use cases, notarising papers with the help of blockchain technology.